 She searches “how to sew folders not with nothing, but out of nothing.”

-The Arnaud Lefebvre Gallery began its activities in 1986.
-The Gallery organized the first show of Carl Andre’s poetry in France and retrospective exhibitions of Rosemarie Castoro and of Robert Huot.
-Since 2010, the Gallery devoted a large part of its program to Women Artists.
-The Gallery represents the estate of the Caribbean-born artist Hessie (1936-2017).
+The Arnaud Lefebvre Gallery exists since 1986.
+It organized the first exhibition of Carl Andre’s poetry in France and retrospective exhibitions of Rosemarie Castoro and of Robert Huot.
+Since 2010 the Gallery dedicates a large part of her program to Women artists.
+It represents the estate of the Carribbean-born Artist Hessie, deceased in 2017.